anyfiddle/sysbox-pods-preview/README.md

 https://hub.docker.com/u/nestybox

 Those same images are in the Nestybox GitHub registry (`ghcr.io/nestybox/<image-name>`).

+We usually rely on `registry.nestybox.com` as an image front-end so that docker image pulls are forwarded to the most suitable repository without impacting our users.

 Some of those images carry systemd only, others carry systemd + Docker, other carry systemd + K8s (yes, you can run K8s inside rootless pods deployed by